 The North American black bears living at Woburn have a 13 acre reserve, which they share with the Canadian Timber wolves.

 This is one of the only mixed carnivore enclosures in the UK.
-Woburn has five bears - two males and three females with the youngest born in February 2016.
-All five bears live outside 365 days a year and will hibernate through the cold months of winter.
+Woburn has seven bears - two males, three females and two young cubs that were born in early 2020.
+All of the bears live outside 365 days a year and will hibernate through the cold months of winter.

 All about us